gyselax/gyselalibxx/src/interpolation/README.md

 In order for the interpolation to function correctly the values $`f_j=f(x_j)`$ provided must be located at the points $`x_j`$ identified as the spline interpolation points.

-The spline interpolation method is based entirely on the SplineBuilder and SplineEvaluator classes which are found in [sll](../../vendor/sll).
+The spline interpolation method is based entirely on the SplineBuilder and SplineEvaluator classes which are found in DDC.

 ## Memory concerns